Mituteruhsu/LiveQRCode_intro/README.md

 # LiveQRCode_intro
 I put this for study purpose.
+This is an E-invoice reading project.
 There are planty of benefit in studying QRCode as a biginner of Python.
 If you find a better way of improving.
 Please let me know.